coatsy/SignWordDoc/README.md

 // now add the text as a child of the parent (replacing the content control) parent.AppendChild<Run>(new Run(new Text(newText)));
 ```
 Doing this with whole paragraphs is a bit more involved, because there's not an easy way to add a bunch of elements in the right place in the document.
-The approach I took was to find the content control, and add the element before the control, then rempoe the control:
+The approach I took was to find the content control, and add the element before the control, then remove the control:
 ```csharp
 /// <summary>
 /// Finds a content control and replaces it with the OpenXML Part passed in